-For 2023, the Compensation Committee granted two types of performance-based restricted share units to the NEOs of the Company: those based on operating income and those based on ROIC/EBITDA.
-Three-fourths of the annual NEO restricted share units awarded are subject to future annual operating income targets with incremental vesting, consistent with past awards, while the remaining one-fourth are contingent on two additional metrics measured cumulatively over three years with single cliff vesting at the end of the three-year performance period.
+For 2024, the Compensation Committee granted two types of performance-based restricted share units to the NEOs of the Company: those based on operating income and those based on return on invested capital (ROIC).
+Three-fourths of the annual NEO restricted share units awarded are subject to future annual operating income targets with incremental vesting, consistent with past awards, while the remaining one-fourth are contingent on an additional metric measured cumulatively over three years with single cliff vesting at the end of the three-year performance period.